sQuIILL/cosmetics-list/README.md

 # COSMETIC LIST SPA
-This project was bootstrapped with Create React App
+Project called "Cosmetic List" is single page application about displaying and filtering products from https://makeup-api.herokuapp.com/ using API, this project was bootstrapped with Create React App.

 In the project directory, you can run:

 npm install

 npm start

-Project called "Cosmetic List" is single page application about displaying and filtering products from https://makeup-api.herokuapp.com/ using API.

-### When using the site, it is recommended to browse in resolution near 1700px.
+##### When using the site, it is recommended to browse in resolution near 1700px.
 Application is not yet responsive.

-### Tech-Stack:
+#### Tech-Stack:
 React, Flexbox, Axios, Contex

 ## Author notes in polish.